nkottary/ngx-http-julia-module/README.md

-- nginx config is in /usr/local/nginx/conf/nginx.conf
-- nginx executable is in /usr/local/nginx/sbin

 # Julia language extension for Nginx

 Use the julia language from inside nginx config.
 You can place code snippets that can also `include()` julia files.
 You can receive HTTP header and body data from requests and also send HTTP responses from julia.